Kris McCray

-Kris Eric Johannes McCray (born September 24, 1981) is an American mixed martial artist.
+Kris Eric Johannes McCray (born September 24, 1981) is an American Former mixed martial artist.
 He was the runner-up of The Ultimate Fighter: Team Liddell vs. Team Ortiz.

 Background

 McCray was born in Germany to Calvin and Barbara McCray as the middle child in between his two brothers, Dominic and Thomas.
 He is of African American, Austrian and Mexican descent.

 Since his father was in the Army and stationed in Germany, McCray lived there, as well as Alabama, for most of his early childhood.
 He eventually moved to Woodbridge, Virginia, where he graduated from high school at Woodbridge High School in 1998.

 McCray attended college at George Mason University, while he was teaching high school wrestling in his spare time.
 McCray entered the U.S. Army Reserve at age 21, and spent six years in the service.

 Mixed martial arts career

 Beginning at age 7, McCray began learning Tae Kwon Do and Karate.
 In high school, McCray was a part of the wrestling team.
 During his time in the service, McCray began learning Brazilian jiu-jitsu, and upon returning home, he joined Team Gold Medal Grappling, a Lloyd Irvin affiliate.

 McCray obtained a perfect 10–0 amateur record before turning pro.
 His pro career has mainly consisted of fights for the Virginia based promotion, Ultimate Warrior Challenge.